EastingAndBeasting/hanze-personal-website/README.md

 # hanze-personal-website
 A school project.
 After a moodboard has been made of a student, it's your job to design and create the actual website for him/her based on the feel of the moodboard.

-To make this a bit more interesting than just HTML/CSS, I've added npm + gulp to create an easy to use template system:
+To make this a bit more interesting than just HTML/CSS, I've added npm + gulp to create a straight forward and easy to use template system.

-Source files from the src folder are compiled from html + .nunjucks templates using gulp-nunjucks-render and gulp-data.
+Source files from the src folder are compiled from html + .nunjucks templates using `gulp-nunjucks-render` and `gulp-data`.
-Afterwards they are beautified using gulp-html-beautify and placed in the root directory.
+Afterwards they are beautified using `gulp-html-beautify` and placed in the root directory.

 # How to use
 2. Clone this repository